Meet Kea Illustrator and Founder of Kakou Collective

 In March of 2020, she attended a Planner Convention in San Fransisco to officially launch her planner product and teach a lettering workshop.

 She along with her ʻohana built this brand learning as they go, continually perpetuating Hawaiʻi's authentic story through well-designed, high-quality product, incorporating Kea's original artwork.
-Since 2020, she has launched new product every month through her online workshop and continues to be a visual story teller.
+Since 2020, she has launched new product through Kakou Collective and continues to be a visual story teller.